 I do have clients who prefer to pay with cash or check, and when they’re coming into the office, that’s fine.
 For those people, if I’ve had them as a client for a while and they really want to pay me with the check, they can just put it in the mail.
 But for the most part, people are paying with credit cards anyway.
 I feel like people are pretty used to paying for things with credit cards online now.

-18. How do you use online booking in SimplePractice?
+18. How do you use online appointment requests in SimplePractice?

 I had it on my website that people could schedule their free 15-minute consult, and I actually had to pull that down because I was getting overwhelmed.
 Now, I have a pop-up that people can use to schedule from my website really easily.